 - Main two classes of dividend models are: - Spot model: The dividends come out of the observed stock price.
-(Need to modify cash dividends at low stock price.) - Hybrid models: The dividends come out of a "cash buffer", related to the PV of future dividends. - Spot model might seem naively more reasonable, but in practice leads to a lot of complications and hacks, since not GBM. - Hybrid models are much simpler to handle for both vanillas and exotics, since pure stock (stock ex cash buffer) still follows GBM.
-Can also easily handle credit risk. - We will assume a hybrid model from now on. - NOTE: Even if you care only about European options, dividend modeling matters how e.g. are SPX and SPY vols related?
+(Need to modify cash dividends at low stock price.) - Hybrid models: The dividends come out of a "cash buffer", related to the PV of future dividends: $S_t = \tilde{S}t + D_t$ - Spot model might seem naively more reasonable, but in practice leads to a lot of complications and hacks, since not GBM. - Hybrid models are much simpler to handle for both vanillas and exotics, since pure stock S t still follows GBM.
+Can also easily handle credit risk, extension to (light) exotics, local vols, etc. - We will assume a hybrid model from now on. - NOTE: Even if you care only about European options, dividend modeling matters how e.g. are SPX and SPY vols related?